India - Grenada Relations

 Brief on India - Grenada Bilateral Relations

 2. India enjoys traditionally cordial relations with Grenada.
-India established diplomatic relations with Grenada on 01 October 1975.
+India established diplomatic relations with Grenada on October 1, 1975.
 Grenada is concurrently accredited to our Mission in Port of Spain.
-In Dec 2024, Grenada appointed its Non-resident High Commissioner of India (Mr. Pasupuleti Gita Kishore Kumar, an Indian origin businessman settled in Grenada).
+In Dec 2024, Grenada appointed its Non-resident High Commissioner of India (Mr. Pasupuleti Gita Kishore Kumar, Indian-origin businessman settled in Grenada).

 Exchange of visits

-5. External Affairs Minister (EAM) Dr S. Jaishankar had a telephonic conversation with Mr. Peter David on 29 April 2020regarding Covid-19 pandemic, and discussed matters of health cooperation and development partnership.
-EAM met with Grenada’s Minister of Foreign Affairs, Trade & Export Development Mr Joseph Andall on the sidelines of India-COFCOR Foreign Ministers’ Meeting in Georgetown, Guyana (21 April 2023).
-He participated in the Foreign Ministers' Session at the Virtual Session of the Voice of Global South Summit (VOGSS) 3.0 on 17 August 2024.
-Mr. Joseph Andall participated in the India-CARICOM Foreign Ministers’ Meeting on the sidelines of UNGA in New York on 27 Sep 2024.
+5. External Affairs Minister (EAM) Dr S. Jaishankar had a telephonic conversation with Mr. Peter David on April 29, 2020 regarding pandemic, and discussed matters of health cooperation and development partnership.
+EAM met with Grenada’s Minister of Foreign Affairs, Trade & Export Development Mr Joseph Andall on the sidelines of India-COFCOR Foreign Ministers’ Meeting in Georgetown, Guyana (April 21, 2023).
+He participated in the Foreign Ministers' Session at the Virtual Session of the Voice of Global South Summit (VOGSS) 3.0 on August 17, 2024.
+Mr. Joseph Andall participated in the India-CARICOM Foreign Ministers’ Meeting on the sidelines of UNGA in New York on Sep 27, 2024.

-6. Other Ministerial-level exchanges between India and Grenada are as below:
+6. Other Ministerial-level exchanges between India and Grenada:

 A. From Grenada Side:

-i) Minister of Foreign Affairs Mr. Peter David had visited Gujarat on 12-14 September 2019 and had a meeting with Chief Minister of Gujarat Shri Vijay Rupani.
+i) Minister of Foreign Affairs Mr. Peter David visited Gujarat on Sep 12-14, 2019 and had a meeting with CM of Gujarat Shri Vijay Rupani.

-ii) Minister for Climate Resilience, Environment and Renewable Energy Ms Kerryne Z. James led a two-member delegation to the 6th Assembly of the International Solar Alliance (ISA) Meeting in New Delhi from 30 Oct – 01 Nov 2023.
+ii) Minister for Climate Resilience, Environment and Renewable Energy Ms Kerryne Z. James led a two-member delegation to the 6th Assembly of the International Solar Alliance (ISA) in New Delhi from Oct 30 – Nov 1, 2023.

 B. From Indian side: